FrameOS/frameos/README.md

 # FrameOS - smart home frames

-This is beyond-alpha level software.
-It's not meant to work for anyone other than myself.
+This is beta level software.
+Obvious things are missing.

-## Hardware
+## Required hardware

 Grab yourself a